 A BOPIS retail strategy allows shoppers to buy products online and pick them up in-store.
 Many consumers find this ideal, as it limits their time in a store and prevents them from paying additional shipping fees.

 From the retailer’s perspective, BOPIS can also create an opportunity to improve the customer experience and maximize the chances of upsells due to increased foot traffic in the store.
-As consumers come into the store to retrieve their BOPIS purchases, retailers also must consider how the customer will receive their product with safety in mind.
+As consumers come into the retail store to retrieve their BOPIS purchases, retailers also must consider how the customer will receive their product with safety in mind.

 ROPIS (Reserve Online, Pick Up In-store)